 If you would prefer to provide your comments in writing, you may write to Mayor and Council.

-Please send your e-mail to firstname.lastname@example.org.
-It will be received by all members of Council, and will be added to an upcoming meeting agenda.
+Please send your e-mail to email@example.com, including your name and address.
+Please note that e-mail correspondence will become a part of the public record.
+It will be received by all members of Council, and will be added to an upcoming meeting agenda (personal information will be removed).
+Anonymous correspondence will not be accepted.

 Address your correspondence to Mayor and Council and send it to 981 Artisan Lane, Bowen Island, BC.